dhoyle/splicedocs-jekyll/pages/Tutorials/Connect/ODBCInstall.md

     {: .noteNote}

     #### Configuring SSL
-    To configure SSL for your ODBC connections, click the drop-down arrow in the *Use SLL:* setting and change the setting from `none` to one of the following settings:
+    To configure SSL for your ODBC connections, click the drop-down arrow in the *Use SSL:* setting and change the setting from `none` to one of the following settings:
     {: .indentLevel1}

     <table>